System Requirements

 Note: Tenable does not recommend forcing the installation without all required dependencies.
 If your version of Red Hat or CentOS is missing certain dependencies, it will cause problems that are not readily apparent with a wide variety of functions.
 Tenable Support has observed different types of failure modes for Tenable Security Center when dependencies are missing.

-Note: To run Tenable Security Center 6.0.0, you must install binutils and initscripts.
-If you try to migrate from an earlier version of Tenable Security Center to Tenable Security Center 6.0.0 on a system that does not have binutils or initscripts installed, the migration will fail.
+Note: To run Tenable Security Center 6.0.0 or later, you must install binutils and initscripts.
+If you try to migrate from an earlier version of Tenable Security Center to Tenable Security Center 6.0.0 or later on a system that does not have binutils or initscripts installed, the migration will fail.

 All dependencies must be installed on the system prior to installing the Tenable Security Center package.
 While they are not all required by the installation RPM file, some functionality of Tenable Security Center may not work properly if the packages are not installed.